-There is strong evidence that sterol esters (like the phytosterol beta-sitosterol) and stanol esters, available in supplements and in some "heart healthy" margarines and spreads, can significantly lower LDL cholesterol.
+There is strong evidence that sterol esters (such as the phytosterol beta-sitosterol) and stanol esters, available in supplements and in some "heart healthy" margarines and spreads, can significantly lower LDL cholesterol.
 (There is also some evidence that taking curcumin may increase the cholesterol-lowering effects of phytosterols.)
-You can get more information about this, plus our tests and reviews of products in the Cholesterol-Lowering Supplements Review >>
+You can get more information about this, plus our tests and reviews of products in the Cholesterol-Lowering Supplements Review.

-Garlic has been shown to reduce total cholesterol and triglycerides, and may slow the development of atherosclerosis.
-One brand of garlic in particular has been shown to lower triglycerides more than others.
-You can get more information about these, including our tests and reviews of products in the Garlic Supplements Review >>
+Garlic has been shown to slightly reduce total cholesterol by reducing triglycerides (it does not lower LDL cholesterol), and may slow the development of atherosclerosis.
+One brand of garlic supplement in particular has been shown to lower triglycerides more than others.
+You can get more information about these, including our tests and reviews of products in the Garlic Supplements Review.

 Red yeast rice can significantly lower cholesterol, but products vary widely in their amounts of natural, active statin compounds.
-You can get more information and our tests and comparisons of products in the Red Yeast Rice Supplements Review >>
+You can get more information and our tests and comparisons of products in the Red Yeast Rice Supplements Review.

 High-dose niacin has been shown to lower LDL cholesterol.
 However, it should not be taken with statin-containing supplements (red yeast rice), or with statin drugs, which could increase the risk of serious events like stroke.
-You can get more information about niacin, including our tests and reviews of products in the B Vitamin Supplements Review >>
+You can get more information about niacin, including our tests and reviews of products in the B Vitamin Supplements Review.

 Some, but not all studies suggest that pantethine (which is not a B vitamin but is often included as an ingredient in B vitamin supplements) may help to lower LDL cholesterol.